Firewood and Charcoal for American BBQ Pitmasters.

 Auckland Firewood’s full range for smoking with wood is available throughout the summer months.
 We take care to ensure that popular and hard-to-find firewood options are stockpiled specifically for our customers’ summer barbeques.

-Read on to learn more about our full range of firewood and charcoal options for smoking.
+Read on to learn more about our full range of firewood chunks and charcoal options for smoking.

 New Zealand’s love for smoking with wood and slow cooking with charcoal has peaked along with the popularity of the American style BBQ.
 The term Barbeque is now used by many kiwi smoking enthusiasts to describe slow cooking joints of meat, poultry and fish in offset cookers.

 Known as Pitmasters, the smoking community shares knowledge via friendly gatherings and social media.
-NZ Pitmasters have Facebook pages with thousands of amateur and professional pit masters who compete at firewood and charcoal smoking competitions such as Meatstock.
+NZ Pitmasters have Facebook pages with thousands of amateur and professional pit masters who compete at firewood, slow cooking and charcoal smoking competitions such as Meatstock.

 Masterclasses with leading NZ Pitmasters demonstrate how to slow cook meat – including brisket, short ribs, pulled pork and chicken – with special rubs, spices and sauces that complement the smoky barbeque flavour.